-This means that I run projects in the public sector, contribute research and scholarship to the field, tell stories about the good work governments across the country are capable of, and also call out government when it fails to serve the American people the way it is supposed to.
+This means that I run hands-on projects in the public sector, contribute research and scholarship to the field, tell stories about the good work governments across the country are capable of, and also call out government when it fails to serve the American people the way it is supposed to.

 So when I tell people in NYC what I do they think it’s weird, and they just want to know if I’ve read that piece in the New Yorker.
 When I’m in DC people think my job is normal, but want to know which badges I have.